 Next Sunday's Readings

-A reading from the first book of the Prophet Isaiah 49:1-6
+A reading from the Book of the Galatians 1:13-24

 Responsorial Psalm Ps 138

 Response Lead me, O Lord, in the path of life eternal.

 1. O Lord, you search me and you know me,

 you discern my purpose from afar.

 You mark when I walk or lie down,

 all my ways lie open to you.
 Response